 Designing and Placing Silkscreen on your PCB with Altium Designer

-Planning for manufacturing and assembly of your next printed circuit board requires drafting a number of deliverables for your manufacturer.
+Planning for the manufacturing and assembly of your next printed circuit board requires drafting a number of deliverables for your manufacturer.
 One of the important aspects of planning for assembly is ensuring that your assembler has the instructions they need to place components in the right locations and with the right orientation.
 When you use the right PCB editor with top-quality CAD tools, you can place silkscreen directly in your PCB layout and use a design rule check to verify appropriate clearances.
 Altium Designer gives you these tools and plenty of other features to help you prepare for manufacturing and assembly.

 A unified PCB design package with the best CAD tools for PCB layout and silkscreen placement.

-Silkscreen communicates a significant amount of information required to properly assemble your board, and you should include this information in your PCB layout.
-With the right CAD tools in your PCB editor, you can easily place silkscreen in your PCB layout once you’ve finished arranging your board.
-This is one of the final design steps before planning for manufacturing.
+If you’re designing a printed circuit board, your PCB design software will place important silkscreen information for you as long as your component data includes silkscreen information.
+Silkscreen communicates a significant amount of information required to properly assemble your board, and you should make sure this information appears in your component data so that it will be included in the PCB layout.
+Once you send the board in for manufacturing, they will need silkscreen layers for the top and bottom sides of the board.
+With the right CAD tools in your PCB editor, you can easily modify the location of silkscreen in your PCB layout without directly changing the component data.
+This is one of the final cleanup steps before planning for manufacturing.

-The IPC standards require PCB manufacturers to place a manufacturer’s mark and a lot number using silkscreen.
+IPC standards require PCB manufacturers to place a manufacturer’s mark and a lot number using silkscreen.
 This allows a board to be traced throughout the supply chain in the event of a recall.
 Manufacturers generally place these marks away from critical areas, such as on the back side of a board or near the edge away from critical components.
-One common mistake is to neglect telling your manufacturer where these markings should be placed on your board.
+One common mistake is to neglect to tell your manufacturer where these markings should be placed on your board.
 Make sure to specify this if it should be kept away from specific areas.

 Fabrication and Assembly Instructions